akka/akka/akka-docs/rst/intro/getting-started.rst

 Prerequisites
 -------------

-Akka requires that you have `Java 1.6 <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_ or later installed on you machine.
+Akka requires that you have `Java 8 <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_ or later installed on you machine.

+`Typesafe <http://www.typesafe.com>`_ provides versions of Akka that are compatible with Java 6, 7 and 8.

 Getting Started Guides and Template Projects
 --------------------------------------------